rugvedambekar/AppAmbekar/README.md

 #### The SmartTextView

-This is a module I created myself, extending the stand Android TextView.
+This is a module I created myself, extending the standard Android TextView.
 The most notable feature it provides is the ability to justify text!
 A common method of rendering text that Android does not provide.
 It can also justify single words to span the entire width of the view.
 Additionally it can register 3 typefaces for font styles: Thin, Regular & Think.
 These can be directly set using XML attributes and simplify font management.